How to Increase Running Stamina For Beginners – 12 Ways

 I’ll be honest: I wasn’t thrilled at the idea of walking in between my runs at first.
 I thought it would slow me down.
 But here’s the truth: it made running doable and helped me avoid injuries.

-Here are three walk-to-running ratios to experiment with.
-Pick the Ratio that feels the most appropriate for you.
+Here are three walk-to-running ratios to experiment with:

 • The Newbie: Jog for 20 to 30 seconds.
 Then walk for one to two minutes